dshawul/nn-train/README.md

 This will train networks (20x256, 12x128, 6x64 and 2x32) using selfplay games produced
 by the 20x256 network.
 The net used for producing selfplay games is mentioned first

+## Preparing training data

+If you have a list of tar'ed pgn files in directory, you can issue the below command to prepare training data that takes into account replay buffer concept of A0

+    ./preptrain.sh -d /path/to/pgn 0

+The number 0 indicates the id of the first file -- change this when resuming preparation.

+If the files are to be downloaded from the web,such as lc0's http://data.lczero.org/files/, prepare a file with a list of links to download the pgn files from, and then issue

+    ./preptrain.sh -w files 0